SmaIIstars/myblog/source/_posts/Vue3.md

 #### Diff algorithm optimization

-- Vnodes in Vue2 are a full comparison
+- VNodes in Vue2 are a full comparison

   The simple summary is that the pointers on both sides move to the middle for comparison, until one of the traversal of oldCh or newCh is completed.
 In the Vue2, virtual DOM is a full comparison process.
-When the object is too large, the update of Vnodes will be slower.
+When the object is too large, the update of VNodes will be slower.

   ![img](https://cdn.jsdelivr.net/gh/SmaIIstars/imgCDN/vue/vue2-diff-img1.jpg)